 Types of Common Car Paint Stains

 Car paint stains are classified on the basis of their source, extent of damage, appearance and ease of removal.
-Here are some common types of car paint stains which you are likely to see on your car:

 We all hate strangers and annoying children who couldn’t help but paint graffiti on your car’s exterior.
 Don’t we?
 Little do these people know that they are not only embarrassing everyone around them but also causing damage to the vehicle’s paintwork.
 Finger impressions rub dust and debris all over the paint as well as serve as sticky surfaces to invite dust retention on paintwork.
 Ultimately, you end up with lasting blemished that sullen the look of your car and require a lot of time and effort for their removal.